 - If you are feeling distracted while working, write down whatever that is distracting you.

 - Make note-taking a habit, especially when you interact with clients.

 There is a wide range of tools available that freelancers can use to improve their productivity, starting with project management tools, and invoicing tools.

+a.
 Project management tools for freelancers

 Simply put, project management tools help freelancers organise and manage their tasks, and client projects in a streamlined manner.
 Here we are a few excellent free project management tools for you to check out.

+c.
 Invoicing tools for freelancers

 An invoice is a document that freelancer sends to the client which specifies the cost of the service provided and its breakdown.